The Quantum Revolution

 Conclusion

 Various sectors, such as computing, security, and sensing, are experiencing changes due to the rise in quantum technologies.
-By finance, the development cycles will increasingly advance to healthcare, and more innovations will be produced.
+From finance to healthcare, development cycles will accelerate and produce more innovations.
 It is expected that the upcoming decade will bring unprecedented advancements in the matters of information and digital ecosystem security.
-This period will begin a new phase of rapid technological progress.
+This period will begin with a new phase of rapid technological progress.